deadmau915/react-course/README.md

 6. Class 7: States
     * How to use States on React

-7. Class 8: Counting TODOs
+7. Class 8, 9: Counting TODOs
     * Adding functionality to the counting TODOs component
+    * Adding functionality to the search component

 8. Class : ...
     * ...